5 key tips to successfully implement e-learning

 Here are some tips for ideas that have proved successful when we have launched e-learning with clients:

 This works on two levels – senior management and line managers.
-We have seen projects where someone high up in an organisation has acted at the project sponsor and communicated out the importance of completing modules.
+We have seen projects where someone high up in an organisation has acted as the project sponsor and communicated the importance of completing modules.
 By launching like this, everyone knew that it was something that was supported in the board room and was necessary to complete.

-By making users aware that their line manager is able to monitor completion and educating the managers on how to do so encourages discussion and completion rates are always higher when people are aware their progress is visible.
+Making users aware that their line manager is able to monitor completion and educating the managers on how to do so encourages discussion and completion rates are always higher when people are aware their progress is visible.

 Consideration of the content is important.
 If it helps the company (ie it’s a compliance subject that ticks a box) then learners will be less motivated to complete it.
 If it helps them to do their job better then naturally they will be more inclined to take a look.

 There is often a discussion about whether e-learning should take place on work time or the employee’s time.
 Our advice would be to set aside some time in the working week for the activity to take place.
-If someone was due to attend an internal training day then it would be unlikely that this would take place on a weekend, so you’re already placing importance on learning and governing that it should take place in working hours.
+If someone was due to attend an internal training day then it would be unlikely that this would take place on a weekend, so you’re already placing importance on learning and governing that it should take place during working hours.
 Online learning should be no different (although it would probably take less time to complete).
 Agree a time for the learning to take place.

 The other discussion is about where e-learning should be completed.
-In an office environment then most employees would chose to do this at their desks on their own PCs or laptops.
+In an office environment then most employees would choose to do this at their desks on their own PCs or laptops.
 If you have colleagues who don’t have access to a PC then it may be worth setting one up so that all staff have someone to access it.
 This was recently the case with an organisation with warehouse staff who needed to complete a Health & Safety module.

 Think about your learners and eliminate the physical boundaries that may prevent them from becoming issues.